 The district of location is responsible for the education of Iowa students when they are placed in foster care and/or out-of home care within the state of Iowa.
-The Department of Education's involvement varies from accreditation and oversight to collaboration with agencies such as the Department of Human Services, Juvenile Justice/Children's Justice Initiative and state correctional facilities.
+The Department of Education's involvement varies from monitoring, accreditation and oversight to collaboration with agencies such as the Department of Human Services (DHS), Juvenile Court/Children's Justice Initiative, Department of Corrections and private providers contracted by the DHS.
 The intent of the information contained on this page is to enable the people and entities who serve children in foster care and out-of-home care to do so more ably and more consistently across the State and across child serving agencies.

 Children in out-of-home care face additional educational barriers that their peers do not.
 It is important to create positive school experiences to enhance the well-being of all students and to increase the educational stability of students in foster/out-of-home care.
 These experiences help students in foster care of out-of-home care make more successful transitions to adulthood, increase their chances for personal fulfillment and economic self-sufficiency, as well as increase their ability to contribute to society.

-Improving Education Outcomes for Children in Foster Care (2009-09-25) - Memo from Director Judy Jeffrey.
+Improving Education Outcomes for Children in Foster Care (2009-09-25) - Memo from former Director Judy Jeffrey.